 Senior Policy Advisor, Economic Justice and Peacebuilding, World Vision Canada

 Jan Boon is currently a Ph.
 D. Candidate in the Department of Sociology and Anthropology.
 His Ph.
 D. project deals with the "on the ground" Corporate Social Responsibility (CSR) dynamics in mineral exploration projects.
 He completed the Master's Program in Globalization and International Development at the University of Ottawa, where his studies focused on the role of governments in CSR in mineral exploration and mining.
 In addition, he holds a PhD in geochemistry, as well as professional certificates in intercultural studies and in conflict management.
 Jan is an emeritus scientist with Natural Resources Canada and has had a long career in research and research management, which included positions as head of the Alberta Geological Survey and director general of the Sedimentary and Marine Geoscience Branch of the Geological Survey of Canada.
 He has been an associate professor at a Venezuelan University, a member and chair of the boards of many community and professional organizations, and co-chair of the Canada-Japan Joint Panel on Earth Sciences and the Environment.
 Currently, he is a member of the PDAC International Affairs and CSR Committees, and of the Canadian Business Ethics Research Network.

-Jean Vavrek is the Executive Director of the Canadian Institute of Mining, Metallurgy and Petroleum (CIM).
+Jean Vavrek is the former Executive Director of the Canadian Institute of Mining, Metallurgy and Petroleum (CIM).